janhavipatil23/Music-Genre-Classification/README.md

 Accuracy is around 80% at the moment

-Dataset

-Download the GTZAN dataset here and extract it in a musics folder.

-You can also get already formatted data for the CNN and the trained model here, and simply extract the files.
+Dataset - GTZAN Dataset (Music Folder)

+Train

+To train the model you can run the following command:

+python main.py -m train

+This will load the audio files, format it and train the model